Best Tiramisu Cake Recipe (with Mascarpone Frosting) + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

 Tiramisu Cake features 3 incredible layers of espresso-soaked sponge and a creamy mascarpone frosting.
 Make this Italian cake recipe today!
 Everyone will love this classic Italian dessert!
+The printable recipe card below gives you all the tips!

-Don’t let the detailed instructions for this Italian tiramisu cake intimidate you.
+Donโt let the detailed instructions for this Italian tiramisu cake intimidate you.

-This dessert is made with simple ingredients and comes together in about an hour — including decorating time!
+This dessert is made with simple ingredients and comes together in about an hour โ including decorating time!

 You’ll get that wonderful classic Tiramisu flavor and an unforgettable, delicious dessert.
 Enjoy with a cup of coffee or a little bit of milk.